KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

 - Read [Taiwan’s new 2nm chip set to power the AI revolution](https://asiatimes.com/2025/04/taiwans-new-2nm-chip-set-to-power-the-ai-revolution/), [Can the U.S. Outpace China in AI and Stop a Chip War Over Taiwan?
 Experts Clash Over the High-Stakes Semiconductor Race](https://opentodebate.org/news_article/can-the-u-s-outpace-china-in-ai-and-stop-a-chip-war-over-taiwan-experts-clash-over-the-high-stakes-semiconductor-race/), and [Will Trump tip the AI race in China’s favor?](https://www.taipeitimes.com/News/editorials/archives/2025/06/01/2003837840)
   - **Prompt 2**: What are the key takeaways from these articles?
 Explain.

-  - Read [Elements of AI: How should we define AI?](https://course.elementsofai.com/1/1) and discuss the questions in your group before having them graded.
+- Read [Elements of AI: 1.1 How should we define AI?](https://course.elementsofai.com/1/1) and discuss the questions in your group before having them graded.
+  - **Prompt 3**: What is your own definition of AI?
+Does it differ from the definitions in the article?
+Explain.

 - **Post-class reflection:** *Remember that the Post-class reflection should be a summary reflection on the course material learned that day.
 It should be formally written with yourself, your classmates and your professor as the audience.* Reflect on the day’s activities and discussions in your Fieldpad.
 What did you learn?
 Explain.